Life in Switzerland is not all perfect, but if you turn the stumbling blocks into stepping stones it’s not all bad, either.

 Pro: Sunday is strictly a day of rest.

 A whole day set aside to relax and not worry about getting stuff done, spending time with friends and family, checking out museums and doing other cool, life-enriching experiences.
-Where has this been all my life?
+Where has this been all my life in Switzerland?

 Con: Everything that isn’t a museum, place to eat or in the train station is closed on Sundays.